Throughout our 40+ years' experience of frontline work, women and girls have told us they want specific services for them, run by women.

 Support for men and boys

-While we focus on the needs of women and girls, we fully acknowledge men and boys also experience rape and sexual violence and abuse, and that the impacts on their lives can be similarly devastating and long-lasting.
+While we focus on the needs of women and girls, we fully acknowledge that men and boys also experience rape and sexual violence and abuse, and that the impacts on their lives can be similarly devastating and long-lasting.

-If a man or boy contacts a Rape Crisis Centre that does not offer direct services to male survivors, he will be treated with empathy and respect, and signposted towards his nearest appropriate services.
+If a man or boy contacts a Rape Crisis centre that does not offer direct services to male survivors, he will be treated with empathy and respect, and signposted towards his nearest appropriate services.